- Preface

 try {

-// Create 1000 tasks — regular threads would choke the system,
+// Create 1000 tasks — regular threads would "choke" the system,

-> futures = IntStream.range(0, 1000)
+List<Future<String>> futures = IntStream.range(0, 1000)

 .mapToObj(i -> executor.submit(() -> doBlockingCall(i)))